Vincent Teresa: Later life

 Vinnie Teresa's Mafia chronicles Teresa's time as a government witness and subsequent life, with a number of anecdotes on his former life in the mob.
-Despite claimed government indifference, he does not succeed in making a life for himself and his family once out of witness protection.
+Due to claimed government indifference, he does not succeed in making a life for himself and his family once out of witness protection.
 He was very bitter against the Federal government for his treatment in the Federal Witness Protection Program, feeling they used him with no regard to his safety, or an appreciation of his value.
 Thomas C. Renner implies this may have been more melodramatics than reality.

 Teresa's final book and fictional novel, Wiseguys, was written solely by Teresa.
 The story is of Johnny Forza, a thinly disguised doppelganger of Teresa.
 It chronicles Forza's life as a betrayed government witness, his battles with a former friend mob member "Butch" (again, a thinly disguised doppelganger for New Jersey mob member Frank "Butch" Miceli), his life on the lam with his girlfriend and his final confrontations with everyone who has done him wrong.

 Normally, to become a made member in an Italian mob, potential candidates have to first commit a murder at the direction of the mob.
 Teresa claimed that while he reached the position of lieutenant in the Patriarca crime family, this was mainly due to his prowess as a money maker for Raymond Patriarca, and that he never murdered anyone.
 The US government had no evidence to the contrary and as he was a very valuable witness, he was taken at his word.

-In 1982, Teresa was arrested in Washington where he was living under his new identity.
-He was charged with conspiracy to import cocaine.
+In the Witness Protection Program, Teresa and his family were briefly located in El Paso, Texas and San Diego, California before they settled in the Seattle area, where he lived under his new identity.
+His son Wayne was convicted of first-degree murder in the drug-related, execution-style shooting of William Walkins III, whose body was found dumped on a bank of the Green River in Kent, Washington.
+Wayne was sentenced to life imprisonment at the Washington State Penitentiary.
+In 1981, Teresa was investigated in an alleged plot to kill the prosecutors who had convicted his son.
+In 1982, he was charged with conspiracy to import cocaine from Bolivia.
+Teresa was convicted of drug trafficking in Tacoma, Washington and sentenced to ten years in prison.

+On November 27, 1984, Teresa, along with his daughter Cindy, sons Wayne and David, daughter-in-law Lynne, and an Indonesian man, Bobby Lhaksana, were indicted by a federal grand jury on charges of conspiring to smuggle $1 million worth of rare birds and animals into the United States from Australia, New Guinea and Indonesia between 1982 and 1984.